 The public cloud is conveniently inexpensive and accessible to most businesses, but it comes with serious cloud security risks.
 In a recent survey, 75 percent of the respondents said they were ‘very’ concerned or ‘extremely’ concerned about their cloud assets security.
 52 percent of them considered the public cloud riskier than on-premise IT systems.
 The top security concerns and risks in the public cloud are:

 - Data loss and leakage

 - Cloud accounts’ hijacking

 Concerns over public cloud security are mostly well-founded.
-Although the cloud host provides some level of digital security, it’s partly the client’s responsibility to secure their cloud platform.
+Although the cloud host provides some level of digital security, it’s partly the client’s responsibility to secure their platform.
 The biggest challenge with maintaining public cloud cybersecurity is the limited visibility, access, and flexibility of critical security controls and settings.
 The cloud environment’s core security elements are heavily abstracted and rigid, raising questions about their effectiveness and compliance with security standards.